uncefact/tests-untp/documentation/docs/mock-apps/verify-app.md

 ```

 ## Rendering Verified Credential
 The UI of this page includes these information fields: Type, Issued by and Issue date.
-Besides, the page also contains the tab panel for HTML template and JSON data.
+Besides, the page also contains the tab panel for HTML template, JSON data and the download button.

-In JSON data tab, there is a button to download the JSON data or JWT data if the credential is JWT.
+With the download button, it will download the JSON data or JWT data if the credential is JWT.